NMDC reports 53% jump in Q3 net profit

-New Delhi, Feb 9 (IANS) The country's largest iron ore producer NMDC has reported a 53 per cent jump in its net profit in the October-December quarter on the back of smart recovery in both production and sales that beat market expectations on account of disruptions caused by the Covid pandemic.
+New Delhi: The country's largest iron ore producer NMDC has reported a 53 per cent jump in its net profit in the October-December quarter on the back of smart recovery in both production and sales that beat market expectations on account of disruptions caused by the Covid pandemic.

 Accordingly, the company reported a net profit of Rs 2,109 crore in the third quarter of FY21 against Rs 1,376 crore during Q3 of 2019-20.